Watercooler Pick

 Why it’s worth your time:

 The Big Door Prize could easily be a deep dive into the dark recesses of the human psyche.
 But it’s not.
 Helmed by David West Read, who wrote for and helped produce Schitt’s Creek, The Big Door Prize is a lighthearted look at how there isn’t just one path in life.
-Although the series isn’t as funny as Schitt’s Creek, it is filled with as many delightfully quirky characters and presents deeper themes than its Canadian predecessor.
+Although the series isn’t as funny as Schitt’s Creek, it’s filled with as many delightfully offbeat characters and sets up deeper themes than its Canadian predecessor.

 Instead of focusing just on Dusty, the series explores the lives of his students, wife, and family.
-Each episode’s opening hints (in beautiful animation) at who the focus will be on and what their potential will be.
+Each episode’s opening hints (in stunning animation) at who the focus will be on and what their potential might be.
 Following just Dusty would be rather dull, and trying to focus on all of the characters at once would be overwhelming.
 Giving each character their own specific story lets us learn more about them, which in turn also reveals more about those around them.
-It’s a clever storytelling device that also ensures each episode stands on its own.
+It’s a clever storytelling device that also ensures each episode stands on its own — and offers a character and a destiny for everyone.
 It’s similar to reading a book of interlinked short stories: they build on and are in conversation with one another.

 Most of the humor comes from what the Morpho tells people about their potential.
 Dusty’s father is told he should be a male model, so he struts around Dusty’s basement, perfecting his catwalk.
 The local principal wholeheartedly becomes a biker and isn’t even deterred after she crashes her new motorcycle into a tree.
-At the same time, some of the characters receive more poignant or mysterious potentials, like Hero, which results in deeper stories.
+Some of the characters receive more mysterious potentials, as in “Hero,” which takes us into deeper territory.
 The different types of potentials revealed make the machine even more of an enigma, which is what makes the show so interesting.

 The takeaway: